• Skip to primary navigation

 I read a lot of vintage magazines, especially from the 1950s, and one of my favorite things to look at is vintage menus.
 They are always so very interesting.

 Of course, the Easter menus found in magazines were just suggestions, like menus found in today’s magazines and blogs, but they did feature a lot of the current popular dishes.
+It’s a fun look at history and also can serve as inspiration.

-Vintage Easter Menu
+Vintage Easter Menus

 easter table setting on turquoise wood table with white plates, blue Easter eggs, glasses, and white napkin and card that says easter